| Pilates is big business as populations of all ages benefit from the mind, body, strength, stretch, etc. of

 facilities.
 Our goal was to show that with the right combination of equipment and space-saving furniture,

+it’s easy to offer a robust program in a small space.
 OSF: Is there a way to determine the expected return of a larger piece of Pilates equipment

+in accordance with space requirements?
 ENDELMAN: Definitely.
 A lot of Pilates manufacturers have online ROI calculators to figure

 out just that.
 We have one on our web site where you can plug in any type of equipment, estimated numbers of